JunshengFu/vehicle-detection/README.md

 [demo2_gif]: ./examples/demo2.gif

 #### 1.1 Extract Histogram of Oriented Gradients (HOG) from training images
-The code for this step is contained in the function named `extract_features` and codes from line 464 to 552 in `svn_pipeline.py`.
+The code for this step is contained in the function named `extract_features` and codes from line 464 to 552 in `svm_pipeline.py`.
- If the SVN classifier exist, load it directly.
+ If the SVM classifier exist, load it directly.

  Otherwise, I started by reading in all the `vehicle` and `non-vehicle` images, around 8000 images in each category.
 These datasets are comprised of images taken from the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and